Project and Stack Management

 Creating a New Project

-If you have been added to a Pulumi organization with no existing projects, the Console displays the New Project button upon signing in.
-Click New Project and follow the prompts.
+If you have been added to a Pulumi organization with no existing projects, the Console displays the Create project button upon signing in.

 To create a new project via the CLI, see pulumi new.

 Pulumi supports many clouds using the same languages, CLI, and deployment workflow.
 For a streamlined Pulumi walkthrough, including language runtime installation and cloud configuration, see the Get Started guides.

 Every Pulumi program is deployed to a stack.
 If you have followed the instructions after creating your project, you can view your newly-created stack in the Pulumi Console unless you have explicitly opted out.
 The Pulumi Console provides safe locking so that your resource state can never get corrupted by a concurrent update.